entelognathus/Coelacanth-phylogeny/Character list of coelacanths to be compiled.md

 > - Character XX in 'early gnathostome phylogeny dataset'.

-> - Clement *et al.* (in review): "The dentary sensory pore is generally a single large pore associated with the trigeminal nerve; Mawsonia soba differs by the presence of four pores rather than one large pore (Brito *et al.*, 2018).
+> - Clement *et al.* (2024): "The dentary sensory pore is generally a single large pore associated with the trigeminal nerve; Mawsonia soba differs by the presence of four pores rather than one large pore (Brito *et al.*, 2018).
 As defined by Forey (1998, char.
 61), this pore is located near the suture between the dentary and the splenial, above the mandibular canal."

 > - The coding of *Qujingodus* is 1.

 118. Parasymphysial plate: present (0), absent (1)
-> Clement *et al.* (in review), Character 118.
+> Clement *et al.* (2024), Character 118.

 > - Character 297 in 'early gnathostome phylogeny dataset'. **The states are parts of those of Character 297 in 'early gnathostome phylogeny dataset'.**

 > - The coding of *Qujingodus* is 0.

 119. Parasymphysial plate: detachable tooth whorl (0), long sutured to coronoid (1), short not sutured to coronoid (2).
-> Clement *et al.* (in review), Character 119.
+> Clement *et al.* (2024), Character 119.

 > - Character 297 in 'early gnathostome phylogeny dataset', in part, rephrased.

-> - Clement *et al.* (in review): "Character 119 is linked with character 118."
+> - Clement *et al.* (2024): "Character 119 is linked with character 118."

 > - The coding of *Qujingodus* is 0.